mozilla/fxa/packages/fxa-auth-server/docs/api.md

 ### GET /v1/client/:id

-This endpoint is for the fxa-content-server to retreive information about a client to show in its user interface.
+This endpoint is for the fxa-content-server to retrieve information about a client to show in its user interface.

 #### Request Parameters